-- 47 comments were received regarding Communication Specialist services with a very high percentage expressing gratitude for this new service.
-There were two main areas of concern: restricting participants receiving Residential Habilitation, Life Sharing and Supported Living from obtaining this service; and the annual limit of 40 hours, which is seen as inadequate to address the needs of certain individuals, specifically those with autism. - ODP Response: The service definition was revised to allow authorization of Communication Specialist services with residential services when the Communication Specialist service is used to support the participant during Community Participation Support. - 2,492 comments were received regarding Community Participation Support expressing concern regarding the proposed limits on the percentage of time participants could receive services in licensed prevocational settings and licensed day habilitation settings and stated that this requirement took away the participant's choice of where to receive services.
-Some comments solely expressed concern regarding the proposal that no more that 25% of the participant's time could be spent in a licensed setting while other comments were concerned about any restriction on the amount of time a participant could spend in a licensed setting. - ODP Response: The Community Participation Support service definition was revised to require providers to offer community activities no less than 25% of the person's time in the program.
+• 47 comments were received regarding Communication Specialist services with a very high percentage expressing gratitude for this new service.
+There were two main areas of concern: restricting participants receiving Residential Habilitation, Life Sharing and Supported Living from obtaining this service; and the annual limit of 40 hours, which is seen as inadequate to address the needs of certain individuals, specifically those with autism.

+ODP Response: There are no residential services in the P/FDS waiver so these comments do not apply to this waiver.

+• 2,492 comments were received regarding Community Participation Support expressing concern regarding the proposed limits on the percentage of time participants could receive services in licensed prevocational settings and licensed day habilitation settings and stated that this requirement took away the participant's choice of where to receive services.
+Some comments solely expressed concern regarding the proposal that no more that 25% of the participant's time could be spent in a licensed setting while other comments were concerned about any restriction on the amount of time a participant could spend in a licensed setting.

+ODP Response: The Community Participation Support service definition was revised to require providers to offer community activities no less than 25% of the person's time in the program.
 The choice whether to participate in community activities, the amount and frequency will remain with the person.
-Criteria is being developed for requests for variances to this requirement. - 48 comments were received regarding Companion services.
+Criteria is being developed for requests for variances to this requirement.

+• 48 comments were received regarding Companion services.
 Some commenters expressed displeasure with the 30-mile transportation limit, saying it is unrealistic in rural areas.
 Other commenters said they thought this service waiver mirrored service definitions in the In-Home and Community Support and Homemaker/Chore waiver services.